jossydeleon/react-native-query-devtool-monorepo/packages/react-native-query-devtool/README.md

 ## Installation

 You can download the standalone app from the following link.
-Currently, it's available only for macOS M1:
+Currently, it's available only for **macOS M1**:

 [Download latest App](https://github.com/jossydeleon/react-native-query-devtool-monorepo/releases)

-**Windows and Linux users:** You need to build the app from source as it's currently only available for macOS M1.
+**Windows and Linux users:** You need to build the app from source as it's currently only available for **macOS M1**.
 Ensure to set up your environment accordingly before building the app.

 ```bash
 # Go to app folder